-Click below for answers to common questions.
-As always, feel free to contact us for more information!
+We have the answers!
+Click below, and as always, feel free to contact us for more information!

 Because free-fall is like nothing else on Earth, it's pretty difficult to describe, but many experienced skydivers will tell you it is the most exhilarating feeling of freedom they've ever felt.
 The air at free-fall altitudes is cool and crisp, and you'll be flying through it at 120mph!
 Contrary to popular concern, you won't experience the stomach-dropping sensation you might feel while riding a roller coaster, because there isn't a sudden acceleration.
 You'll go from flying fast in an airplane to flying a little faster without one!
 After your parachute opens, you'll be surprised by how peaceful and enjoyable the glide back to Earth can be.